tempe-techie/nouns-card-game-website/README.md

-# Nuxt Minimal Starter
+# Nouns: The Card Game

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A website for the Nouns card game.

 ## Setup